i4Ds/IRISreader/docs/html/_sources/centroid_data.rst.txt

 | Astrophysical Journal, Volume 861, Number 1
 |

-The centroids were created in a semi-supervised way to encode as much different physics that can be seen in Mg II k as possible.
+The centroids were created in a semi-supervised way to provide a dictionary for the different observed solar flare physics in the Mg II k line.

 IRISreader provides functions to assign these centroids to arbitrary observations containing the Mg II k line window.

 =================================================